teia-community/teia-docs/wiki/Governance-on-Teia.md

-## Building towards Phase02 and Phase03

-### Teia DAO Token Distribution
+### The Teia DAO Tokens

-**Whoever is in posession of $TEIA becomes a member of Teia DAO LLC.**

-We published an extensive [fact sheet with a FAQ section on our blog](https://blog.teia.art/blog/fact-sheet-token-drop)

-The $TEIA DAO tokens are being distributed among the community via the **ONLY** $TEIA claim page at https://wwww.teia.art/claim between August 20th, 2023 to November 20th, 2023.
-After the claiming period, unclaimed tokens will remain in the treasury for future distribution events.
+The TEIA tokens are the governance tokens of the Teia DAO LLC.
+They will be mostly used for determining who is a DAO member and how much voting power for DAO proposals eacxh wallet has.
+Legally, all Token holders are also part of the Teia DAO LLC.

 Note that no token value above being a voting token is implied.
 The Teia DAO Token is solely intended as a governance token and should not be treated as a financial/investment asset.
 Due to its non-profit nature, Teia can't and won't distribute profits and can only use funds generated to maintain operations, fund exhibitions, and support education, art, and cultural exchange in general.

+3 Million $TEIA DAO tokens have been distributed among the community via the $TEIA claim page between August 20th, 2023 to November 20th, 2023.
+5 Million unclaimed tokens have gone back to the Teia treasury for future distribution.

+Tokens have been distributed based on the following parameters
 - **Activity**: Interaction with Teia’s and/or Hic et Nunc’s marketplace contracts. this is by far the biggest factor in the Token distribution ([see blog for details](https://blog.teia.art/blog/fact-sheet-token-drop#what-do-the-parameters-on-the-distribution-tables-mean-exactly))
 - **Contribution** to Teia and Hic et Nunc defined by many different distribution parameters ([see blog for details](https://blog.teia.art/blog/fact-sheet-token-drop#how-are-the-token-rewards-for-the-different-activity-and-contribution-weighted))
 - **hDAO conversion** - a 1:1 hDAO for teia DAO Token reward. ([see blog for details](https://blog.teia.art/blog/fact-sheet-token-drop#hdao-rewards))
 - **Additional voting reward** for participating in the community vote about the overall token supply.

-650k Tokens are allocated as hDAO rewards, 300k Tokens are reserved for the Teia treasury (for fututre distribution(s) along with all unclaimed tokens) and 50k will be distributed between all wallets that participated in the community vote on total supply, adding up to 1 Million.
+We published an extensive [fact sheet with a FAQ section on our blog](https://blog.teia.art/blog/fact-sheet-token-drop)

 ### Equity